-To celebrate National Grammar Day we have listed the things you might find familiar (and equally annoying) if you’re in love with someone who’s a sucker for the system and structure of language.
+To celebrate National Proofreading Day we have listed the things you might find familiar (and equally annoying) if you’re in love with someone who’s a sucker for the system and structure of language.

 Don't text her messages, email or Facebook her with bad grammar and or punctuation- Or she will pull you up on your lazy use of words.
 Think before you type.

 Prepare for outbursts at bed time- For when she finds a grammatical or punctuation error in a published book she's reading- nothing angers her more.

 Your kids WILL be good at English- They won't go to her for Geography or they'll forever be lost but they'll always be able to count on mummy for spelling, reading and writing practice and advice.

 She'll tut at Facebook- At other people's posts who have no idea how to string a sentence together.

 She's not judgemental towards anyone- Unless they can't spell for s**t.

 You admire her intelligence- But part of you wishes her education had been worse- so she wouldn't be so fixated on your and other people's grammatical and punctuation errors ALL THE TIME.